Hearing loss — more than just turning up the volume

 Presbyopia is the normal age-related loss of focusing ability.
 The lens of the eye stiffens with age, making it harder to focus on near objects.
 This is why virtually every older adult needs reading glasses at some point.
 But presbyopia is not usually what causes significant vision loss.
 The diseases that cause significant loss are different.

 Cataracts develop when the lens becomes cloudy.
 The lens starts out clear, and as we age, proteins in the lens can clump together, causing cloudiness.
-This cloudiness scatters light and blurs vision.
+This scatters light and blurs vision.
 It's like looking through frosted glass.
-Early cataracts might just cause mild blurriness or halos around lights.
-As they progress, they cause increasing loss of vision.
-The world gets hazier and hazier.
-Cataracts are very common in older adults.
-Many people over seventy have some degree of cataract.
-Most cataracts develop slowly and don't require treatment until they significantly interfere with vision.
-But they're also very treatable.
+The NEI estimates that by age 80, more than half of all Americans either have a cataract or have had cataract surgery.
+Cataracts are very treatable.
 Cataract surgery involves removing the cloudy lens and replacing it with an artificial lens.
-The surgery is usually done as an outpatient procedure, and recovery is relatively quick.
+It is the most commonly performed surgery in the United States, with about 4 million procedures annually, and has a success rate above 95%.
 The improvement in vision after cataract surgery can be dramatic.

-Macular degeneration, also called age-related macular degeneration or AMD, is a disease that affects the macula, the central part of the retina responsible for detailed vision.
-In dry AMD, which is more common, cells in the macula gradually die, causing loss of central vision.
+Macular degeneration, also called age-related macular degeneration or AMD, affects the macula, the central part of the retina responsible for detailed vision.
+In dry AMD, which accounts for about 80% of cases, cells in the macula gradually die, causing loss of central vision.
 In wet AMD, which is less common but more serious, abnormal blood vessels grow under the retina and leak blood, causing more rapid vision loss.
-Macular degeneration robs someone of the ability to see fine detail.
+The NIH reports that approximately 19.8 million Americans aged 40 and older have some form of AMD.
 Your parent might not be able to read, might not be able to recognize faces, might not be able to do detailed tasks.
-But peripheral vision is usually preserved, so they can usually work through their environment.
-Early dry AMD can't be reversed, but certain vitamins and minerals have been shown to slow progression.
-Wet AMD can sometimes be treated with injections into the eye that stop the growth of abnormal blood vessels.
+But peripheral vision is usually preserved, so they can usually move around their environment.
+Early dry AMD cannot be reversed, but the Age-Related Eye Disease Studies (AREDS and AREDS2) showed that specific combinations of vitamins C and E, lutein, zeaxanthin, and zinc slow progression by about 25% in intermediate and advanced cases.
+Wet AMD can be treated with anti-VEGF injections that stop the growth of abnormal blood vessels.
 Early detection and treatment of wet AMD makes a significant difference in outcomes.

 Glaucoma is a disease where the optic nerve is damaged, usually because of elevated pressure in the eye.
 The insidious part of glaucoma is that it usually causes no symptoms in early stages.
+The NEI estimates that about 3 million Americans have glaucoma, but only about half know they have it.
 Vision loss from glaucoma is gradual and often goes unnoticed by the person experiencing it.
-The person with glaucoma might not realize they're losing peripheral vision because the loss is so gradual.
 Family members might notice that your parent is bumping into things, missing things on one side, having trouble driving.
 By the time a person realizes they have glaucoma-related vision loss, significant damage often has already occurred.
 But glaucoma can usually be managed with eye drops that lower the pressure in the eye.
 If caught early, further vision loss can be prevented.
 This is why regular eye exams are so important in older adults.
-A glaucoma can be detected during an eye exam before the person even realizes they're losing vision.

 Diabetic retinopathy develops in people with diabetes when high blood sugar damages the blood vessels in the retina.
+The CDC reports that diabetic retinopathy is the leading cause of new blindness among adults aged 20 to 74.
 In early stages, there might be no symptoms, but damage is occurring.
-As it progresses, the person might see dark spots or floaters, blurred vision, or sudden vision loss.
-Diabetic retinopathy ranges from mild, with no vision loss, to severe, with significant vision loss.
-Good control of blood sugar and blood pressure in the early years prevents or delays diabetic retinopathy.
+Good control of blood sugar and blood pressure prevents or delays diabetic retinopathy.
 Once it develops, the disease can sometimes be treated with laser surgery or injections into the eye.
 The earlier it's caught, the more vision can usually be saved.

-Other conditions that cause vision loss in older adults include retinal detachment, where the retina peels away from the back of the eye; corneal scarring from previous infections or trauma; problems with the optic nerve from high blood pressure or previous stroke; and reduced blood flow to the retina.
+Other conditions that cause vision loss in older adults include retinal detachment, corneal scarring from previous infections or trauma, problems with the optic nerve from high blood pressure or previous stroke, and reduced blood flow to the retina.
 Some vision loss can be from medication side effects, and changing the medication might help.

 The point is that not all vision loss is inevitable or untreatable.
 Some of it can be reversed.
 Some of it can be stopped from getting worse.
 Some of it needs to be managed and adapted to.
 But all of it deserves proper evaluation from an eye care professional.